saronahub/server/README.md

 ## Authentication

-Requests that require authentication will return `403 Forbidden`.
+Requests that require authentication will return `403 Forbidden` when an invalid token was provided.

 ### Basic authentication